jfharris67/Group-4-Final-Project/README.md

 2. John Harris is the Github Manager

 ## Additions:
-1. Add the dataset information
+1. Add the dataset information - csv files
-2. Add Machine Learning paper-baesd mockup